 I guess everyone has eaten or at least knows about creamy risotto rice but I’m also guessing that most of you have never tried Arborio rice.
 Well, if that’s the case, trust me, you really are missing out.
 You see Arborio rice comes from an Italian variety of “superfino” or superfine rice.

 It’s name is derived from the Northern Italian town of Arborio located in the beautiful Po Valley region.
 However, although its roots are in Italy, you can now find Arborio rice being grown around the world and even here in the US.

-The oval grains have rich pearly white color and are about a quarter of an inch long which means its not a long-grain as Basmati rice but does have the same rich texture when cooked.
-Its does have quite a starchy content and comes in both white and brown varieties although most dishes I have eaten use the white variant.
+The oval grains are a rich pearly white color and about a quarter of an inch long, so it’s not as long as Basmati rice but has the same rich texture when cooked.
+It does have quite a starchy content and comes in both white and brown varieties although most dishes I have eaten uses the white variant.

-Because of its creamy texture, Arborio rice is often used for making rich risottos but its also great as a dessert rice for puddings and even for Minestrone soup.
+Because of its creamy texture, Arborio rice is often used for making rich risotto but its also great as a dessert rice for puddings and even for Minestrone soup.

 5 Simple Ways To Get Perfect Arborio Rice